 Once all the data is present on the GPU, the transpiled kernels can be dispatched.
-Dispatching the transpiled kernels is more involved than dispatching the interpreter kernel.
-Program 4.2 shows the difference between dispatching the interpreter kernel and the transpiled kernels.
+Dispatching the transpiled kernels is more involved than dispatching the interpreter kernel and the transpiled kernels.
 An important note, is that the transpiled kernels must be manually compiled into machine code.
 To achieve this, CUDA.jl provides functionality to instruct the driver to compile the PTX code.
 The same process of creating PTX code and compiling it must also be done for the interpreter kernel, however, this is done by CUDA.jl automatically when calling the @cuda macro in line 6.